feklee/san/README.md

 Introduction
 ============

-*Knowing yourself is the beginning of all wisdom.* ― Aristotle
+*Knowing yourself is the beginning of all wisdom* ― Aristotle

 SAN (Self Aware Network) is an experiment about the [future of architecture][1].
-The network understands its own topology, a first step to understand and eventually interact with the environment.
+The network understands its own topology, a first step towards understanding the environment and adapting to it.

 Getting started